rootbeerking/Tilengine/docs/starting.md

 ```

 ## Setting the assets path
-By default tilengine loads all graphic assets in the same directory where the executable is.
+By default Tilengine loads all graphic assets in the same directory where the executable is.
 If you want to set your assets in a structured tree of folders -which is recommended-, you can set it with the \ref TLN_SetLoadPath function.
 It accepts relative or absolute paths, and interprets slash and backslash as path separator on any platform.
 For example:
 ```c
 TLN_SetLoadPath ("./assets/level1");
 ```

 ## Error handling
-Most functions in tilengine return either a reference to a requested object, or a boolean value signaling if the operation was successful or not.
+Most functions in Tilengine return either a reference to a requested object, or a boolean value signaling if the operation was successful or not.
 When an operation fails you can get an specific error code with the \ref TLN_GetLastError, whereas the \ref TLN_GetErrorString returns a string with a description about the requested error code:
 ```c
 int error = TLN_GetLastError ();
 char* description = TLN_GetErrorString (error);